hexagontk/hexagon/hexagon_site/pages/gradle.md

 -----------
 Gradle's script for a service or application.
 It adds these extra tasks:

-* buildInfo: add configuration file (`application.properties`) with build variables to the package.
+* buildInfo: add configuration file (`META-INF/build.properties`) with build variables to the package.
 It is executed automatically before compiling classes.
 * watch: run the application in another thread.
 Allows the possibility to watch source changes.
 To run the application and watch for changes you need to execute this task with the `--continuous` (`-t`) Gradle flag.
 Ie: `gw -t watch`.